The Brooklyn College Health Clinic adheres to a very strict confidentiality policy.

-Case discussions will be held in privacy and limited to appropriate health care providers.
+Case discussions are held in private and limited to appropriate health care providers.

 Health Clinic clerical staff and health care providers giving direct care may read and write on the patient's chart or computer data system.
 Chart and computer information may include:

 - identifying data (name, age, gender, address, phone, etc.),